Perth and Kinross: History

+In 1996, local government in Scotland was reformed again under the Local Government etc. (Scotland) Act 1994.
+The regions and districts were abolished and replaced by unitary council areas.
+One such area was named by the 1994 Act as 'Perthshire and Kinross', covering the area of the 1975–1996 district of Perth and Kinross, plus an area transferred from Dundee roughly matching the pre-1975 parish of Longforgan.
+The shadow authority elected in 1995 to oversee the transition requested a change of name from 'Perthshire and Kinross' to 'Perth and Kinross' in December 1995, which was agreed by the government before the new council area came into force on 1 April 1996.
+The Perth and Kinross lieutenancy area was adjusted to match the new council area in 1996.

 Geography

 The Highland Boundary Fault runs across the region from the northeast to the southwest.
 This roughly divides the area between highland Perthshire, including part of the Grampian Mountains, to the north, and lowland Perthshire and Kinross to the south.
 The highland area is intersected with glacial valleys, often containing ribbon lakes, including Loch Tay and Loch Earn.
 The lowland area is a fertile region lying within the Central Lowlands.

+River Tay, the longest river in Scotland, flows through the mountainous terrains of Perthshire and Kinross.
+Emerging from Loch Tay, it flows eastward and, after joining the River Isla, it turns south and runs through Perth, before entering the Firth of Tay.

+Languages

+The 2022 Scottish Census reported that out of 147,257 residents aged three and over, 46,713 (31.7%) considered themselves able to speak or read the Scots language.

+The 2022 Scottish Census reported that out of 147,254 residents aged three and over, 1,974 (1.3%) considered themselves able to speak or read Gaelic.

 Economy

 In the southern part of Perth and Kinross agriculture plays an important part of the local economy.
 This includes the cultivation of fruits, fodder, wheat and seed potatoes.

 The scenic nature of the northern part of Perth and Kinross makes tourism an important part of the economy.
 The Forestry Commission controls large parts of the area, which is also home to a number of hydroelectric dams.